YaelDahariBIU/ShareSphere-Bloom-Filter/README.md

 Then, run: "docker run -i -t facebook-like"

-Now, the program should start running and you can insert your input :)
+Now, the program should start running, and you can insert your input :)
 ###  Proof of working docker image:
 #### downloading docker image to my own computer:
 ![downloadDocker.jpg](media%2FdownloadDocker.jpg)